-As a result of the ability to issue, repurchase and resell shares, the capital of the Fund can vary depending on the demand for redemptions and subscriptions to the Fund.
-The Fund is not subject to externally imposed capital requirements and has no legal restrictions on the issue, repurchase or resale of redeemable shares beyond those included in the Fund's constitution.
+The capital of the Fund can vary depending on the demand for redemptions and subscriptions to the Fund.
+The Fund is not subject to externally imposed capital requirements and has no legal restrictions on the purchase or redemption of the units beyond those included in the Fund's Scheme Particulars.